open-telemetry/opentelemetry-collector-contrib/processor/transformprocessor/README.md

 - `convert_sum_to_gauge()` - Converts incoming metrics of type "Sum" to type "Gauge", retaining the metric's datapoints.
 Noop for metrics that are not of type "Sum".
 **NOTE:** This function may cause a metric to break semantics for [Gauge metrics](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/data-model.md#gauge).
 Use at your own risk.

+- `convert_summary_count_val_to_sum(aggregation_temporality, is_monotonic)` - Creates a new Sum metric out of incoming metrics of type "Summary" with a "Count" Value.
+Noop for metrics that are not of type "Summary".
+The name for the new metric with be `<summary metric>_count`.
+The fields that are copied are: `timestamp`, `starttimestamp`, `attibutes`, and `description`.
+**NOTE:** This function may cause a metric to break semantics for [Sum metrics](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/data-model.md#sums).
+Use at your own risk.

+- `convert_summary_sum_val_to_sum(aggregation_temporality, is_monotonic)` - Creates a new Sum metric out of incoming metrics of type "Summary" with a "Sum" Value.
+Noop for metrics that are not of type "Summary".
+The name for the new metric with be `<summary metric>_sum`.
+The fields that are copied are: `timestamp`, `starttimestamp`, `attibutes`, and `description`.
+The new metric that is created will be passed to all functions in the metrics queries list.
+Function conditions will apply.
+**NOTE:** This function may cause a metric to break semantics for [Sum metrics](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/data-model.md#sums).
+Use at your own risk.

 - `convert_gauge_to_sum(aggregation_temporality, is_monotonic)` - `aggregation_temporality` specifies the resultant metric's aggregation temporality. `aggregation_temporality` may be `"cumulative"` or `"delta"`. `is_monotonic` specifies the resultant metric's monotonicity. `is_monotonic` is a boolean.
 Converts incoming metrics of type "Gauge" to type "Sum", retaining the metric's datapoints and setting its aggregation temporality and monotonicity accordingly.
 Noop for metrics that are not of type "Gauge".
+The new metric that is created will be passed to all functions in the metrics queries list.
+Function conditions will apply.
 **NOTE:** This function may cause a metric to break semantics for [Sum metrics](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/data-model.md#sums).
 Use at your own risk.

 Supported where operations: